fhermeni/btrplace-evaluation/README.md

 the cloned VMs.

 3. Hardware Failure / Network Maintenance
-The average rate of hardware failure in a datacenter is around 5% at any givent moment.
+The average rate of hardware failure in a datacenter is around 5% at any given moment.
 The network maintenance operation also brings down some nodes.
 We simulate this event by turning off random nodes in the datacenter.

 4. BootStorm VM
-There are some moments during a working day, hundreds of VMs are powered on / off simutaneously (the beginning and the end of a working day).
+There are some moments during a working day, hundreds of VMs are powered on / off simultaneously (the beginning and the end of a working day).
 It may affect the performance of the applications.
 The consolidation manager need to reconfigure the datacenter for load balancing and satisfaction of SLAs.

 **Evaluation**